> Academics > Course

 MAWL 6303 (3-3-0) Spiritual Formation and Worship

 This course provides a broad overview of spiritual formation and Christian worship.
 It includes practice in personal formation based upon biblical principles and integration of spiritual formation and worship in the individual life of the Christian and the corporate life of the Christian church.
-Fall, Spring, Online.
+Fall, Spring, Summer, Online.

 MAWL 6308 (3-3-0) Worship Through the Ages